abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

       - abp-network
 ```

-This is the database migrator service that migrates the database and seeds the initial data. **OpenIddict data** is one of the most important seeded data for your application to run.
+The database migrator service migrates the database and seeds the initial data. **OpenIddict data** is one of your application's most important seeded data.
 On **production environment,** you need to override the root URL of your application (http://localhost:44307) {{ if Tiered == "Yes" }} and the swagger-ui client URL (https://localhost:44354){{ end }} so that the authentication can work properly.

 {{ end }}